 \subsection{Economic value}

-No matter how accurate the forecasts are in terms of reliability or sharpness measures, their value is limited unless the accuracy gain can be translated into financial profits.
-In this section, the economic value of probabilistic forecasts is presented.
-The results of the trading strategies described in Section \ref{ssec:strategies} are evaluated with financial profits.
-The reported measure indicates the average amount of money that the company can gain from a single 1MWh transaction.
-Therefore, the profit is defined as the total profit obtained during the entire out-of-sample period divided by the sum of the total traded volume.
-Note that the reported profits do not include transaction or investment costs.
+No matter how accurate the forecasts are in terms of reliability or sharpness measures, their value is limited if the gain in accuracy cannot be converted into financial gains.
+In this section the results of the trading strategies described in Section \ref{ssec:strategies} are evaluated in terms of financial profits.
+The measure reported is the average amount of money the company can make from a single 1 MWh transaction.
+Therefore, the profit is defined as the total profit earned during the out-of-sample period divided by the sum of the total volume traded.
+Note that reported profits do not include transaction or investment costs.

-In Figure \ref{fig:strategy}, the profits (in EUR/MWh) obtained when using the benchmark and quantile-based strategies for all considered prediction intervals (50\% to 98\%) are reported.
-The plots illustrate the average score for the whole out-of-sample period (2017Q3-2022).
-Based on the results, different forecasting models can be compared in terms of the economic value of the forecasts and some interesting conclusions can be drawn: